Varunmargam/My_Blogs/clkfki5pb000209jqgtb8e4go.md

 # 📍Systemctl - Services

-There are many services that we will use as DevOps engineers, to administer that services is very important and every DevOps engineer should know.
+There are many services that we will use as DevOps engineers, to administer those services is very important and every DevOps engineer should know.

-`#systemctl`: This command helps us to manage or control or administer a service.
+`#systemctl`: This command helps us to manage control or administer a service.

 Syntax: `#systemctl subcommand service`